 One of the best day trips from San Juan is to the not-so-touristy city of Utuado.
-Even if it’s not on your typical guide, Utuado has something for both adventure and food lovers.
+Even if it’s not on your typical style to go off the beaten path, you’ll find fun things to do in Utuado for everyone from adventure and food lovers.

 In the Tanamá river, you can book excursions to do rappelling, kayaking, and river caving.
 You can visit the hanging bridge La Hamaca or the beautiful Cañon Blanco river.